LAX is testing fever-detecting cameras as passengers depart and arrive

 Is it safer to fly or drive this summer?
 5 health experts weigh in.

-Airlines are cutting alcohol to prevent the spread of coronavirus
+Airlines are cutting alcohol to prevent the spread of the coronavirus

-U.S. airlines could ban travelers that refuse to wear masks on planes
+U.S. airlines could ban travelers who refuse to wear masks on planes